 Expand/Collapse Hierarchies

-- Click the + / – icons in the grid to expand or collapse grouped sections.
+If a report includes nested rows or columns, use the + and – icons to expand or collapse grouped sections.

 Right-Click Options

-Depending on configuration, right-clicking on a cell may offer:
+Depending on report configuration, right-clicking a cell may provide options such as:

 - Filter by value